How Much is Paul Manafort Worth?

 - Real estate, including a $1.5 million New York City condo, $3 million Brooklyn brownstone and $2 million house in Virginia

 - Landscaping and home improvements on a property in the Hamptons

 - Nearly $1 million at an antique rug store

-Manafort’s bookeeper, Heather Washkuhn, testified that his lobbying company lost more than $630,000 in 2015 and $1.1 million in 2016 after his Ukrainian patrons lost power, CNN reported.
+Manafort’s bookkeeper, Heather Washkuhn, testified that his lobbying company lost more than $630,000 in 2015 and $1.1 million in 2016 after his Ukrainian patrons lost power, CNN reported.

-Manafort’s conviction isn’t just a cautionary tale about living beyond your means; he’s also a picture of what not to do when you own your own business.
+In addition to living above his means, he’s also a picture of what not to do when you own your own business.
 His tax preparer, Philip Ayliff, told the jury that Manafort was paying himself a salary through his own consulting firm in 2012, which was an improper business practice.

 He reported $5.36 million in total income on his 2012 tax return, including reporting earning wages of $1.99 million, but partners with ownership in a business like his political consulting firm, DMP International, which he owned with his wife, shouldn’t pay out wages, CNN reported of Ayliff’s testimony.
 Ayliff also testified that he stopped the practice by Manafort when he discovered it.